kamilpszczolkowski/calculator-mobile-ReactNative/README.md

 To calculate the equation user has to press button with symbol =.
 The result will appear instead of the calculated equation - user can do more calculations with it.

-Application look is shonw on screeens below:
+Application look is shown on screens below:

 ![](screens/1.jpg) ![](screens/2.jpg) ![](screens/3.jpg)